bananabrann/traders-of-the-north/README.md

 # How to Install
 #### MacOS and Linux with Bash
 1. `cd` into the directory you wish to house this repo.
-1. Copy and paste this line of code: `git clone git@github.com:bananabrann/traders-of-the-north.git && cd traders-of-the-north && npm install && npm start`
+1. `git clone git@github.com:bananabrann/traders-of-the-north.git && cd traders-of-the-north && npm install && npm start`
-1. If you wish to run the development branch, checkout the `dev` branch with: `git fetch && git checkout dev`
+1. If you wish to run the development branch, checkout the `dev` branch: `git fetch && git checkout dev`

 #### Windows
 >WIP

 # How to Play
->Traders of the North is in development at this time, and unavailable to play publicly.
-You may of course access the game by cloning the repo down at any time however.
+> Traders of the North is in development at this time, and not hosted anywhere for open play.
+You may of  course access and play the current state of the game by cloning the repo down.

 Traders of the North will be hosted online, and will only require a modern browser.

 >A legacy, "alpha" version of the game exists but is taken down from public servers as of October 2019.
 If you would like access to this version of the game, please contact me.